Skip to main content Skip to footer

 What is needs analysis?

-Needs analysis describes the structured, systemic process of evaluating employees or teams regarding their skills training.
-Also referred to as “gaps,” the term “needs” within this context refers to an individual or group’s training and upskilling requirements to reach their peak performance.
+Needs analysis is a formal, structured, systemic process of identifying and evaluation training that should be done, or specific needs of an individual or group of employees.
+The term “needs”, also referred to as “gaps,” refers to an individual or group’s training and upskilling requirements to reach their peak performance.

 Download Excel template

 At your place of work, you might call a needs analysis a “needs assessment” or “gap analysis.”
-Either way, this evaluation process serves the purpose of identifying flaws and finding solutions to grasp company goals.
+Either way, this evaluation process serves the purpose of identifying flaws and finding training solutions to help meet organizational goals.
 It ultimately serves to bridge performance gaps and issue more effective training in the long run.

 Why use needs analysis?